SegiH/SegiTable/docs/README.md

      Type: Array
      Description: Replace the options for the Rows per page dropdown with your own values. pageSizeOverride={{5:"5", 10: "10"}}.
 Do not use this with addtlPageSizes.
 You can only use addtlPageSizes or pageSizeOverride, not both.

+<a name="paginationEnabled"></a>
+#### paginationEnabled
+          Required: No
+          Type: Boolean
+          Description: Pagination is disabled by default.
+If true, enables paginating the table data into pages

 <a name="saveAddCallBackHandler"></a>
 #### saveAddCallBackHandler
      Required: No